2025 Agenda

 How FDA Review Teams Incorporate Patient Data

-Panel composed entirely of FDA reviewers sharing their thoughts and first-hand experiences.
+Panel composed entirely of FDA reviewers sharing their thoughts and firsthand experiences.

-12:15pm - 1:25pm
+12:20pm - 1:25pm

 Networking Lunch